 Figure 5.
 Impact of avoided damage to GWP (% of total GWP) due to mitigation on global aggregated meat consumption in 2100 relative to 2000 for the five SSPs.

 For all scenarios, the avoided damage to GWP leads to slightly larger global average yields in the mitigation scenario compared to the reference case (up to 1%, Fig. 6, panel a).
 Changes in yield distributions have a stronger positive impact in the mitigation scenario of SSP1 “Taking the green road” (almost 3%) and SSP2 “The middle of the road” (1.5%), while the impact on yield in SSP5 “Taking the highway” is negative.
 Increased bioenergy production in the mitigation scenarios has a very small impact on global average yield, as this impact is only indirect due to different allocation of cropland areas (areas with lower or higher yields).
 By contrast, the increased bioenergy production is the absolute largest contributor to the difference in global cropland area between mitigation and reference scenarios (Fig. 6, panel b).
 This is most strongly so for SSP2 “Middle of the road” and SSP4 “A road divided”.
-Factors that resulted in larger yields in mitigation scenarios (avoided damage and yield distribution) counteract the cropland expansion caused by the increased bioenergy production (higher yields, less cropland expansion), though with only a few percentage points when compared to the magnitude of the direct impact of bioenergy on cropland expansion in mitigation scenarios.
+Factors that resulted in larger yields in mitigation scenarios (avoided damage and yield distribution) counteract the cropland expansion caused by the increased bioenergy production (higher yields, less cropland expansion), though by only a few percentage points when compared to the magnitude of the direct impact of bioenergy on cropland expansion in mitigation scenarios.